nicolacimmino/MorseDecoder/README.md

 Morse to ASCII
 ============

 For the conversion from morse (sequences of dots and dashes) to ASCII I make use of an alghotithm that I have not seen published anywhere so far.
-The alghorithm performs fundamentally a binary search inside a precalculated string taking either branch every time according to the current symbol being a dot or a dash.
+The alghorithm performs fundamentally a binary search inside a precalculated string taking either one of two branches according to the current symbol being a dot or a dash.
 The pre calculated string has been prepared by running through the algorithm the morse code of each letters and seeing where is caused it to land in the string.

-The algorithm can be decribe as follows.
+The algorithm can be decribed as follows.
 Have an index inside the lookup string inizialied to zero.
 Have an initial dash jump size of 64.
 At every received element (dot or dash) halve the initial dash jump and then increase by 1 the index inside the lookup string if a dot was received and by dash jump size if a dash was received.
 Repeat until a letter separator is reached, at that point the index inside the lookup string will point to the ASCII corresponding to the decoded morse.

         index=0
         dash_jump=64
         for each received element e
           dash_jump=dash_jump/2
           index = index + (e=='.')?1:dash_jump
         endfor
         ascii = lookupstring[index]

-The current string contains 64 symbols that guarantees no clashing if all A-Z and 0-9 digits are used.
+The current string contains 64 symbols size that guarantees no clashing if all A-Z and 0-9 digits are used.
 If more symbols are to be added extra space should be made in the lookup string to avoid clashing.
 The size can be empirically determined by ensuring, when creating the string, that no char is assigned to a position that already contains a char, if that happens the string needs to be lengthened until no collisions are found.

 Let's see an example step by step.
 Let's assume we receive a ".-", that is an "A".
 At the beginning the status is as in the following picture:

 ![Proto](documentation/step1.png)

-When the "." comes in we reduce the dash jump to half and we then proceed to increase the pointer in the lookup string by one, as we receied the dot.
+When the "." comes in we reduce the dash jump to half (32) and we then proceed to increase the pointer in the lookup string by one, as we received the dot.

 ![Proto](documentation/step2.png)